whage/whage.github.io/_posts/2026-05-21-llms_and_software.md

 no statistical model can replace.
 People will eventually figure this out.
 LLMs won't take software engineers' work and they won't push software companies out of the market.
 I think it's the opposite: they will empower the ones who have the skills and the fundamentals.
-The others, who think anyone can create serious software with LLMs will fail spectacularly when the LLM coded spaghetti codebases will eventually be maintained, audited for security and operated.
+The others, who think anyone can create serious software with LLMs will fail spectacularly when the LLM-assisted, vibe-coded spaghetti codebases will eventually need to be maintained, audited for security and operated.